How Long Does It Take For Cocaine To Wear Off

 Cocaine use can cause a range of physical, psychological, and behavioral changes.
 Some of the most common signs and symptoms of cocaine use include: increased energy and alertness; increased talkativeness; increased heart rate and blood pressure; dilated pupils; decreased appetite; weight loss; insomnia; nosebleeds (with snorting cocaine); anxiety; irritability; restlessness; paranoia; aggressive or violent behavior.

-See also What To Wear To Jury Duty Female
+See also How To Wear White Boots

 Cocaine can also have serious long-term effects on a person’s health.
 These effects can include: cardiovascular damage, including an increased risk for stroke and heart attack; weakened immune system, making it harder to fight off infection and disease; damage to the lungs from smoking cocaine or inhaling its vaporized form (crack); kidney damage from frequent cocaine use over time; psychological problems, such as depression, anxiety, paranoia, aggression, and psychosis.